ietf-gitwg/using-github/draft-ietf-git-using-github.md

 ## Issue Labelling Schemes {#labels}

-Several schemes for use of issue labels in managing issues have been used.
+Several schemes for use of issue labels in managing issues have been used successfully.
 This section outlines these strategies and how they might be applied.

-This document suggests that only a design/editorial split is useful in all cases.
-Working Groups that adopt the models of interaction with less reliance on GitHub might not need additional rules around the use of labels.
+A design/editorial split (see {{label-design}}) is useful in all cases that the issue tracking capability is used.
+Working Groups that only use GitHub for issue tracking might find that distinction sufficient for their needs.

 Working Groups or editors might use additional labels as they choose.
 Any label that is used as part of a process requires that the process be documented and